Health Technology Assessment

-The term ‘health technology’ can cover any intervention used in the treatment, prevention or diagnosis of disease.
-This could mean research evaluating for example, devices, procedures, drugs, settings of care or screening, provided the study outcomes lead to findings that have the potential to be of direct benefit to NHS patients.
+Research can evaluate any intervention used in the treatment, prevention or diagnosis of disease, provided the study outcomes lead to findings that have the potential to be of direct benefit to NHS patients.

 The researcher-led workstream offers researchers the opportunity to submit proposals on topics or research questions within the programme’s remit.